hranicka/ha-jablotron/DEVELOPER.md

 - Updates `entry.options["scan_interval"]`
 - **Edit here**: Add more configurable options

+**Credential Update Flow**:
+1. User enters a new username / password / service_id (optional fields)
+2. If any credential changed → update `entry.data`
+3. Reload integration to create a new client with new credentials
+4. Return success

+**Reauth Flow** (`async_step_reauth`):
+- Triggered when `ConfigEntryAuthFailed` is raised
+- Shows credential form pre-filled with existing username/service_id
+- Tests new credentials
+- Updates entry data and reloads on success
+- Shows error if credentials are still invalid

 ---

 ### 3. `jablotron_client.py` - API Communication & Session Management